 He was a member of the historical Olimpia team that won five Paraguayan league championships in a row, from 1956 to 1960 and reached the final of the Copa Libertadores in 1960, where Olimpia lost against Peñarol.
-Soon after in 1961, Peñarol signed him and became one of the key players of the that helped Peñarol win several national and international championships.
+In 1961, he joined Peñarol and became one of the key players of the that helped Peñarol win several national and international championships.

 CB: Roberto Matosas (Uruguay)

-At the club level, he played for C.A.
-River Plate of Argentina and C.A.
+At the club level, he played for River Plate of Argentina and C.A.
 Peñarol of Uruguay.
-In September 1964, Club Atlético River Plate signed Matosas for a then-record transfer fee.
-He would play 165 league matches for the club from 1964 to 1968, with 12 goals.
-He finished his playing career in Mexico, playing for newly promoted San Luis and Toluca.
-Matosas also was part of the Uruguay national football team.
-He participated in the 1970 FIFA World Cup in Mexico, where the Uruguayan side finished in fourth place.
+In 1964, River Plate signed Matosas for a then-record transfer fee.
+He would play 165 league matches for the club from 1964 to 1968s.
+He finished his playing career in Mexico.
+He also participated in the 1970 World Cup in Mexico, where Uruguay finished in fourth place.

 CB/RWH: William Martínez (Uruguay)

 Martínez played for Nacional, Racing Club de Montevideo and Rampla Juniors before joining Peñarol.
 He captained the team to five consecutive league titles, two Copa Libertadores (1960 & 1961) the 1961 Copa Intercontinental and four consecutive Copa Uruguay .
 He went to three World Cup Finals(1950, 1954, 1962).
 He played a total of 54 matches scoring 2 goals.
 Martínez won the Copa América with Uruguay in 1956.